-1. What are you seeking ownership of and from when?
-2 Why are you seeking this ownership from this person/function?
-3 What will they have to do if they take on this ownership?
+1. What are you seeking ownership of and from what date?
+2. Why are you seeking this ownership from this person/function?
+3. What will they have to do if they take on this ownership?
 Quantify this in terms of time/cost/capability.
-Also helps to mention who's on board who has influence to support and endorse this transition - the more senior and respected that better.
-4 What will the person/function get out of taking on the ownership?
-Quantify this in terms of effectiveness/timeliness/other advantage.
-Monetary gain if any should be covered here.
+It also helps to mention who's on board who has influence to support and endorse this transition - the more senior and respected the better.
+4. What will the person/function get out of taking on the ownership?
+Quantify this in term of effectiveness/timeliness/other advantages.
+Monetary gain, if any, should be covered here.
 5. How will the project support this person/function through the transition and for how long?
 6. Next steps in the transition process.